How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 What If Your Business Is Different?

 Think your business is special?
-Tactics for growth vary slightly between industry and country.
-However, strategies for maintaining an effective account are very similar, because fundamentally, the supply (Facebook and Instagram placements) and the demand (the universal psychology of Facebook users) remain the same between industries and countries.
+The strategies for maintaining an effective account are very similar, because fundamentally, the supply (Facebook and Instagram placements) and the demand (the universal psychology of Facebook users) remain the same between industries and countries.

 The biggest difference between industries and countries is audience and creative strategy.
 The best way to explore these differences is to have a foundation—established from this guide—then branch out with testing.